 1. Can you connect me to a patron?

-We get asked this all the time but we do not make introductions to patrons we know.
-Our goal is to create books and online resources that you can share with the business leaders and professional people in your life so that many more people will find their play to play as Gospel Patrons.
+We do not make introductions to patrons we know, but instead focus on creating inspiring resources that you can share with the business leaders and professional people in your life so that many more people will find their play to play as Gospel Patrons.

 2. How is Gospel Patrons funded?

-Gospel Patrons is a 501c3 non-profit organization that is funded by a few dozen families who are living out this message of Gospel Patrons today.
-For more details, see this webpage: Give Page.
-If you're in the UK and want to support the UK Chapter, click here.
+Gospel Patrons is a 501c3 non-profit organization that is funded by a few dozen families who are living out this message of Gospel Patrons.
+For more details, visit our Give Page.
+If you're in the UK and want to support Gospel Patrons UK, click here.